openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

     && rm -rf /tmp/miniconda.sh
 ```

 From here on out, the Docker image will use the `app` user, improving the security of the final function.
 This pattern should work for almost any template.
 The hard part is knowing which folders the `app` user will need full permissions for.
-This is were Conda was helpful, because it was easy to find and setup the required permissions and once those folders are configured, Conda behaves as expected when run as a non-root user.
+This is where Conda was helpful, because it was easy to find and setup the required permissions and once those folders are configured, Conda behaves as expected when run as a non-root user.

 ### A multi-module template